JakeSwartwout/Tempus/README.md

 * Complete the path/grass/farm ground set
 * Draw some more scenes
 * clean up the tree and lamp art to be a props file or something
+* animation of the chat box opening (can pass it in as an animation, no loop, with listener when it's done)
 ### Smoothing
 * Stop letting you pick multiple plants at once, just pick one
 * have the crops grow back as you're watching them